developit/mitt/README.md

 First off, thanks for taking the time to contribute!
 Now, take a moment to be sure your contributions make sense to everyone else.

+Development Start:

+TThis project is typed with Flow Type annotations.
+To ensure you have the proper typings for this project run

+`flow-typed install` or `npm run flow`

 ### Reporting Issues

 Found a problem?
 Want a new feature?
 First of all see if your issue or idea has [already been reported](../../issues).